 Interested In ACUTE Consulting?

-How To Write A Formal Complaint Letter About A Coworker
+When To Write A Formal Complaint Letter About A Coworker

 Before we get to “how” it’s important to start with “when”.
 When should you resort to writing a formal complaint letter?
 There are two steps you should take before writing a letter: documenting and confronting.
-However, before any of that, it’s important to know if the situation requires this kind of addressing.
-Here is a list of questions to ask yourself before proceeding with formal a complaint:

 1. Is my work environment hostile?